-Evaluation Parameter Rationale - Evidence Basis Me t? es/No/NA) 2.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that states enhance, through education and training programs, the education and skills of fishers and, where appropriate, their professional qualifications.
+September 2022 Evaluation Parameter Rationale - Evidence Basis Met?
+(Yes/No/NA) 9.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that States enhance, through education and training programs, the education and skills of fishers and, where appropriate, their professional qualifications.
 Such programs take into account agreed international standards and guidelines.
 Examples may include various data, websites.
-Yes 2.2 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that States, with the assistance of relevant international organizations, endeavor to ensure, brough education and training, that all those engaged in fishing operations be given information on the most important provisions of the FAO CCRF, as well as provisions of elevant international conventions and applicable environmental and other standards that are essential to ensure responsible fishing operations.
+Yes 9.2 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that States, with the assistance of relevant international organizations, endeavor to ensure, through education and training, that all those engaged in fishing operations be given information on the most important provisions of the FAO CCRF, as well as provisions of relevant international conventions and applicable environmental and other standards that are essential to ensure responsible fishing operations.
 Examples may include various data, websites.
-Yes 1.3 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that the fishery management organization maintains, as appropriate, records of fishers which, whenever possible, contain information on their service and qualifications, including ertificates of competency, in accordance with their national laws.
-Examples may include arious data or reports.
-Yes ertificates of competency, in accordance with their national laws.
-Examples may include
+Yes 9.3 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that the fishery management organization maintains, as appropriate, records of fishers which, whenever possible, contain information on their service and qualifications, including certificates of competency, in accordance with their national laws.
+Examples may include various data or reports.
+Yes Rationale: See rationale above.